skborey/skborey.github.io/backend.md

 // 2.
 But since type of Square has a specific condition that all edge must be equal,
-// so we need to make sure that height = width class Sqare extends Rectangle {
+// so we need to make sure that height = width class Square extends Rectangle {
   public setHeight (float h) { this.setSize(h); }
   public setWidth (float w) { this.setSize(w); }
   private setSize (float s) { this.height = s; this.width = s;}